Appfarm Documentation

 Script

 You cannot use import statements in your JavaScript code.
-Instead, external libraries should be added as external resources to the coded component.
+Instead, external libraries should be added as external to the coded component.
 Most packages will add functions to the global scope, and these can be accessed inside the script section.
 However, you might get a warning that the package you’re using is undefined.
 This is a false positive and can be ignored.
 If you’re adding multiple packages with dependencies on each other, make sure that they are being loaded in the correct order.

 const { data: { level, play }, element } = appfarm